GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   Settings cog should be present close to the App title
     -   Clicking on the cog should display a modal
     -   Modal should offer user to set the color scheme to light or dark
-    -   When the user click the dark setting, the app changes appearance to a darker color scheme for background and main sections
+    -   When the user clicks the dark setting, the app changes appearance to a darker color scheme for background and main sections
-    -   When the user click the light setting, the app changes appearance to a lighter (default) color scheme for background and main sections
+    -   When the user clicks the light setting, the app changes appearance to a lighter (default) color scheme for background and main sections
     -   Modal should hide when an option is chosen

 -   ### User Login/Menu
-    -   When a user first enters the app, a login button should be present on the right side of the header in desktop view
+    -   When a user first enters the app, a login button should be present on the right side of the header in desktop/tablet views, immediately below the title in mobile views
     -   Clicking the login button should display a modal
     -   The modal should offer the user the ability to enter and save a user name
     -   Modal should hide when Close is clicked